AtomDB/pyatomdb/pyatomdb/docs/spectrum.rst

 PyAtomDB Spectrum module
 ====================================

-This modules contains codes for creating spectra from the AtomDB emissivity files
+This module contains codes for creating spectra from the AtomDB emissivity files

 .. automodule:: pyatomdb.spectrum
     :members: